 The spectral class data was originally developed for the FAA's INM13.
 During the initial development process, aircraft were grouped together by engine type and/or number of engines (i.e., low-bypass ratio jet, high-bypass ratio jet, four engine jet, turboprop, piston, etc.); the groups were then broken down further by spectral shape.
 Some groups were partitioned further to eliminate the presence of widely used aircraft in the same group.
 For instance, aircraft that often fly similar missions (e.g., medium-range, narrowbody commercial jet aircraft) may be placed in separate groups, even though their spectral shapes are similar, because of differences in engine type and engine placement/configuration on the aircraft.
 Aircraft added since the initial development were assigned to a spectral class using a series of tests to determine the class which provided the best fit.
-The best fit was based on spectral shape and similarities in atmospheric absorption calculations over the ten NPD slant distances for five different temperature and humidity conditions^v and line-of-sight blockage calculations over the ten NPD slant distances for seven path length differences^{vi}, rather than on aircraft type (although in the majority of cases, the best fit spectral class proved to contain aircraft of similar types).
-The spectral class assignment process is documented in Appendix 10.2.2.

-^v The 5 temperature and humidity conditions used in the atmospheric absorption calculations are the SAE standard atmosphere and the 4 extremes for the Annex 1650 allowable test window.
+The best fit was based on spectral shape and similarities in atmospheric absorption calculations over the ten NPD slant distances for five different temperature and humidity conditions^{vi} and line-of-sight blockage calculations over the ten NPD slant distances for seven path length differences^{vii}, rather than on aircraft type (although in the majority of vi The 5 temperature and humidity conditions used in the atmospheric absorption calculations are the SAE standard atmosphere and the 4 extremes for the Annex 1654 allowable test window.